check-spelling-sandbox/materialize/doc/developer/design/20230829_topk_size_hint.md

 We considered changing the current behavior of `EXPECTED GROUP SIZE`.
 For example, we could make the `EXPECTED GROUP SIZE` apply only to the reduction in a single query block and force users to specify the other proposed hints for top-k constructs.
-Additionally, `AGGREGATE INPUT GROUP SIZE` could be introdced as a synonym for `EXPECTED GROUP SIZE`, which would in turn be deprecated.
+Additionally, `AGGREGATE INPUT GROUP SIZE` could be introduced as a synonym for `EXPECTED GROUP SIZE`, which would in turn be deprecated.

 However, such a change would introduce operational complexity.
 Migration procedures would need to be devised and implemented where we rewrite production queries to introduce the additional